panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 Because of the special method `Symbol.hasInstance`, now only `myCustomCat instanceof Cat` evaluates to `true`.

-Anyways, customize `instanceof` with care to avoid confusing developers or break code that rely on default behavior of `instanceof`.
+Anyways, carefully customize `instanceof` to avoid confusing developers or break code that relies on the default behavior of `instanceof`.

 ## 6. Key takeaways

 The operators `typeof` and `instanceof` perform the type checking in JavaScript.
-While they are generally simple to use, make sure to known the edge cases.
+While they are generally simple to use, make sure to know the edge cases.

 `typeof null` equals `'object'`, which could be unexpected.
 To determine exactly if a variable contains a non-null object you have to use a more verbose: